Pece17/SaltProjectRaspberryPi/README.md

 ```
 hostname -I
 ```

+## 1.2.
+Creating a new user on Raspberry Pi

 Create a new user ```chief``` for security reasons, since we don't want to use the default root user ```pi```